What Happened On This Day May 4 In F1 History?

 1969

-In 1969, a significant milestone in F1 history took place as the winner of a Grand Prix finished two laps ahead of second place.
-Jackie Stewart‘s Matra-Ford crossed the finish line well ahead of Bruce McLaren, with Jean-Pierre Beltoise trailing behind by an additional lap in third place.
+In 1969, a significant milestone in F1 history was set as the 1969 Spanish Grand Prix winner finished two laps ahead of second place.
+Jackie Stewart‘s Matra crossed the finish line well ahead of Bruce McLaren, with Jean-Pierre Beltoise trailing behind by an extra lap in third place.
 However, the race was marred by serious incidents involving the Team Lotus drivers.
 Both Jochen Rindt and Graham Hill crashed heavily due to failures of their rear wing supports at the same spot on the track.
-Tragically, Rindt collided with the wreckage of his teammate a few laps later.
+Rindt collided with the wreckage of his teammate 10 laps later.

 1980